achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 This will serve the web service on port 3000 by default and will auto-update itself every time you modify the project source files.

-Lets first set the basic Compojure handler to accept incoming commands.
+Let's first set the basic Compojure handler to accept incoming commands.
 My `defroutes` definition now looks like this:

 {% highlight clojure %}
 (defroutes app-routes